atkrad/docker-php/doc/internal/command.md

 **afterSend(GuzzleHttp\Message\ResponseInterface)**

- * Allows to identify the response and do some actions according to the result
+ * Allows to check the response and do some actions according to the result
  * Allows to return a specific result to the user.
 This result returned by ``afterSend`` will be available through ``Docker\Command\CommandOutput::getValue()``. from the instance of ``Docker\Command\CommandOutput``  returned by ``Docker\Command\AbstractCommand::run()``
  * Allows to stop the standard return and to tell that the result is not the one expected.
 To do it **return false** or **throw an exception**